Leighton Buzzard Light Railway: Route

 Immediately after crossing Vandyke Road the line curves 90 degrees to Vandyke Junction where there was a passing loop.
 Here the branch line from Chamberlain's Barn and New Trees quarries joined the main line.
 A very short section of this branch remains intact, albeit disconnected from the line, so heritage trains do not use it.
 The railway then runs parallel to Vandyke Road, climbing steadily towards the former site of Bryan's Loop before descending under a newly-built (2023) road bridge providing access to the Chamberlain's Bridge housing estate, climbing away from that to rejoin the original track bed, then descending again to cross the Shenley Hill Road.
 The line levels and continues to Stonehenge Works, now one of the engineering workshops of the preserved railway.
 This is also the northern terminus of modern operations.

 From Stonehenge the line continues northwards with approximately .75 mi of double track, climbing towards the two Double Arches sand quarries, owned by Joseph Arnold and George Garside.
 The heritage railway currently terminates at Munday's Hill, where a run round loop has been laid and, during normal service operations, the train returns to the Stonehenge Works terminus for a layover before travelling back to Page's Park.
 Future plans include relaying the track as far as Eastern Way, preserving the line as closely as possible to its original formation, as is the principal aim of the charitable society.

-The extension to Munday's Hill opened in 2023, having had its track relayed with help from apprentices from the Crossrail project.
+The extension to Munday's Hill opened in 2023, having had its track relaid with help from apprentices from the Crossrail project.
 Some of the timber from the trees felled on the extension was repurposed by the railway to build the interior of their then-new coach, number 14.